PankajMS1987/Kaizala-API-DLL/README.md

   **KaizalaSession** internally generates and keeps AccessToken.
 It eventually pass it during API Calls.

-- To send messages you need to get **IContentCreationAPIStub** from KaizalaSession
+- To send messages you need to get **IContentCreationAPIStub** from KaizalaSession.
+You can find more about IContentCreationAPIStub  [Here](https://github.com/PankajMS1987/Kaizala-API-DLL/blob/master/Services/IContentCreationAPIStub.md)

   ```
   IContentCreationAPIStub creationApi = ks.GetContentCreationAPIStub();